BirdeeHub/tomlua/README.md

 # TOMLUA

 > ⚠️ **Warning:** This is a work-in-progress!
-> The core functionality is present, but it is still very much under development!
+> The core functionality is present, but it is still extremely new software!
+> It needs more tests, it needs better documentation, it needs luaCats annotations, it might be able to be faster still.
+> When this package is no longer in development, its version will be set to v1.0.0 for the initial release.

 **TOMLUA** is a fast TOML parser and emitter for Lua, implemented in C. It is designed for **hot-path parsing** of TOML files into Lua tables, not for editing existing files.